 Poland to suspend asylum right to reduce illegal migration

-Warsaw, Oct 12 (IANS) Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced on Saturday.
+Warsaw, Oct 13 (IANS) Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced.

-Tusk further emphasized the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritize this in its migration policy.
+Tusk further emphasised the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritise this in its migration policy.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.